zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * Per volume queue depth to ensure volume level quality of service
 * Large discard sizes up to 10MB support faster file deletes.
 NOTE: You will need a px-fuse driver update to use this setting.
-PX 1.6.1 will continue to work with old discard size of 1MB if no driver update was done.
+Portworx 1.6.1 will continue to work with old discard size of 1MB if no driver update was done.
 This is a backward compatible change
 * Enable option to always perform a full clone back up for Cloudsnap
 * Reduce scheduled snapshot intervals to support snapping every 15 mins from the current limit of 1 hour